Omnaura/Scapy-GUI/README.md

 pip install scapy

-This is still under developement, Error handling is on its way
+WARNING: This is still under developement, this code may be glitchy, unfinished or error prone, this is for testing not use

-NOTE: You have to put every field of input in for the packet to be sent or a error will be shown
+More network protocols will be coming

-WARNING: This code may be glitchy, unfinished or error prone, this is for testing not use
+Happy new years

 please give feedback on what I could improve and implement